 After the chilla is cooked from both sides, place some filling in the centre and fold it from both ends.

-Enjoy hot Moong Daal chilla with tamarind chutney and fresh curd!!
+Enjoy these hot Moong Daal chilla with yogurt, tamarind chutney or coriander chutney!!